ajinkya933/text-detection-ctpn/README.md

 # Text-detection-ctpn UBUNTU Implementation

-Scene text detection based on ctpn (connectionist text proposal network).
-It is implemented in tensorflow.
-The origin paper can be found [here](https://arxiv.org/abs/1609.03605).
-Also, the origin repo in caffe can be found in [here](https://github.com/tianzhi0549/CTPN).
-For more detail about the paper and code, see this [blog](http://slade-ruan.me/2017/10/22/text-detection-ctpn/).
-If you got any questions, check the issue first, if the problem persists, open a new issue.
 ***
 **NOTICE: Thanks to [banjin-xjy](https://github.com/banjin-xjy), banjin and I have reonstructed this repo.
 The old repo was written based on Faster-RCNN, and remains tons of useless code and dependencies, make it hard to understand and maintain.
 Hence we reonstruct this repo.
 The old code is saved in [branch master](https://github.com/eragonruan/text-detection-ctpn/tree/master)**
 ***
-# roadmap
-- [x] reonstruct the repo
-- [x] cython nms and bbox utils
-- [x] loss function as referred in paper
-- [x] oriented text connector
-- [x] BLSTM

 ***
 # Setup
 nms and bbox utils are written in cython, hence you have to build the library first.